-In Hunter Biden trial, family drama meets presidential politics
+Hunter Biden trial puts first family’s travails in election-year spotlight

 Why We Wrote This

-For President Biden, whose life has been marked by tragedy, son Hunter’s gun trial adds family drama – and a supercharged legal dimension – to an already unusual presidential election context.
+For President Joe Biden, whose life has been marked by tragedy, son Hunter’s gun trial adds family drama – and a supercharged legal dimension – to an already unusual presidential election.

 The Hunter Biden case pales in significance to the legal woes of former President Donald Trump, who was found guilty last month of falsifying business records in a hush-money deal with a porn star.
 Mr. Trump, the GOP’s presumptive presidential nominee in November, has also been indicted in three other criminal cases.